 - Kikuyu tends to be prone to fungal diseases, regular composting will prevent this and ensure healthier soil.

 There is no reason why you cannot and shouldn’t fertilise throughout the year.
 Your lawn as with all living things needs “food” constantly, and what better way to use Compost from Grass Factory & Eco Organics.

 Our fleet of 3-ton trucks is small enough to deliver our 1 cubic meter bulk bags to any yard, estate or complex.
 Click on the video image to see how it works.

 GET YOUR MOW DOWN

 Mowing is essential for the health of a lawn.
 Here are a few important tips to ensure it will stay super green and healthy for the duration of the season:

 - The height you set to mow the lawn at the beginning of the season is the same height you should maintain for the duration

 - So how high must you set the lawnmower, it depends on the type of grass, we suggest –

 - The general rule of thumb to mow is; cutting no more than one-third of the grass blade.
-This will leave enough leafs so that photosynthesis can still take place
+This will leave enough leaves so that photosynthesis can still take place.

 WETTER IS BETTER